Thursday of Week 4 of Lent – Gospel

 Commentary on John 5:31-47

 Today we continue with yesterday’s words of Jesus to the Jewish religious leaders.
-In four ways, he reaffirms that God himself is the witness to the truth of all that Jesus says:
+In four ways, John’s Gospel reaffirms that God himself is the witness to the truth of all that Jesus says:

-- The testimony of John the Baptist, although that was only human testimony (vv 33-34).
+- The testimony of John the Baptist gives witness, although that was only human testimony (vv 33-34).

-The works that the Father gave me to accomplish, these works that I perform testify on my behalf that the Father has sent me.
+The works that the Father has given me to complete, the very works that I am doing, testify on my behalf that the Father has sent me.

 The leaders could not see this but the crowds often testified to it with enthusiasm (v36).

-The Father who sent me has testified on my behalf but you have never heard his voice nor seen his form.
+And the Father who sent me has himself testified on my behalf.
+You have never heard his voice or seen his form…

 Perhaps this is this a reference to Jesus’ baptism or to the Transfiguration (vv 37-38).